Global Award for Sustainable Architecture: Description

-Each year, the award honours five architects who share a common belief in more sustainable development and who have pioneered innovative and holistic approaches in their own communities, in western and emerging countries, in developed cities and precarious districts, in megalopolises, and in the countryside.
+Each year, the award honors five architects who "contribute to a more equitable and sustainable development and create an innovative and participatory approach to meet the needs of societies," whether they are experts in economics, construction, or self-development actors for whom sustainability is synonymous with social and urban equity.

 The Scientific Committee of the Award counts on scholars from the Mimar Sinan University Istanbul, the International Architecture Biennale Ljubljana and the Università Iuav Venice.
-The Award is run by the Cité de l'Architecture et du Patrimoine.
-Since 2010, the Global Award for Sustainable Architecture is put under the high Patronage of UNESCO.
+Since 2010, the Global Award for Sustainable Architecture has been under the patronage of UNESCO.